 When you publish or update a blog post, submit the URL to Google.
 It’s quick and easy and it helps your post rank fast.

 Only do this two to three times per week at the most and only newer blogs will benefit from this.
 Once your blog is established and you are posting to it regularly, search engines will typically crawl to your new posts on their own.

 Using these exact SEO methods, I’ve ranked my e-commerce and blog clients on the first page of Google.
 And not for any keywords, but for competitive, tight niche, short keywords!

 Learning how to SEO takes time, but in the end, you’ll receive consistent, highly targeted traffic!

 Making Sales / Monetizing

-But right now I would like to talk to you about monetizing your blog and make a sustaining income.
+But right now I would like to talk to you about monetizing your blog and making a sustainable income.

-Without an affiliate marketing plan, your income is suffering (or not at its maximum potential).
+Without an affiliate marketing plan, your income will suffer (not reach its maximum potential).

-Also be sure to use my SEO Checklist in Chronological Order.
-This SEO checklist will make your SEO efforts a breeze!
+Be sure to use my SEO Checklist (in Chronological Order).
+This free SEO checklist will make your efforts a breeze!
 All you need to do is print or save the checklist and check off each step as you create new blog posts.

 See you on the first page of Google!